dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 We can be more stringent in our expectations:

-- A percentage with 3 digits can only begin with a 1 or 0!
-That would then be followed by two digits between 0 and 9, but only if the first digit was not 1.
+- A percentage with 3 digits can only begin with a 1!
+Two digit percentages shouldn't lead with a 0, and single digit percentages can be between 0 and 9.

 <br>